 Garden Grove in Orange County, California — The American West (Pacific Coastal)

 Location.
-Marker has been reported missing.
-It was located near 33° 46.011′ N, 117° 55.794′ W. Marker was in Garden Grove, California, in Orange County.
-Marker was on Trask Touch for map.
-Marker was at or near this postal address: 11382 Trask Avenue, Garden Grove CA 92843, United States of America.
+33° 47.327′ N, 118° 1.928′ W. Marker is in Garden Grove, California, in Orange County.
+Memorial is on Bailey St., on the right when traveling north.
+Touch for map.
+Marker is in this post office area: Garden Grove CA 92845, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on February 22, 2017.
-This page originally submitted on February 20, 2017, by Michael Kindig of Long Beach, California.
-This page has been viewed 203 times since then.
-Photos: 1, 2, 3. submitted on February 20, 2017, by Michael Kindig of Long Beach, California. • Syd Whittle was the editor who published this page.
+This page was last revised on April 28, 2022.
+It was originally submitted on April 10, 2022, by Adam Margolis of Mission Viejo, California.
+This page has been viewed 55 times since then and 11 times this year.
+Photos: 1, 2. submitted on April 10, 2022, by Adam Margolis of Mission Viejo, California. • Bill Pfingsten was the editor who published this page.